RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

+= 4.5.1 (2014-08-26) =
+* Fixed bug: Last import feed item count stays at zero.
+* Fixed bug: Datetime::setTimestamp error when using PHP 5.2 or earlier.
+* Fixed bug: The display limit was not working.
+* Fixed bug: Minor bug in licensing.

 = 4.5 (2014-08-25) =
 * New Feature: Bulk importer allows you to create multiple feed sources at once.